 \section{Background and Notation}

-In MAML and its many variants~\citep{Lee2018-pm,Nichol2018-zp,Li2017-ts}, we have a model whose parameters are denoted by $\theta$.
-We would like to optimize $\theta$ such that the resulting model can adapt to new and unseeen tasks fast.
+In MAML and its many variants, we have a model whose parameters are denoted by $\theta$.
+We would like to optimize $\theta$ such that the resulting model can adapt to new and unseen tasks fast.
 We are given a set of meta-training tasks, indexed by $\tau$.
 To each such task, we associate a loss $\loss_\tau(\theta)$.
 Distinctively, MAML minimizes the expected task loss after an \emph{adaptation} phase, consisting of a few steps of gradient descent from the model's current parameters.
 Since we do not have access to how the target tasks are distributed, we use the expected loss over the meta-training tasks,

 where the expectation is taken with respect to the distribution of the training tasks. $p(\tau)$ is a short-hand for the distribution of the task: $p(\tau) = p(\theta_\tau) p(\vx, y; \theta_\tau)$, for a set of conditional regression tasks where the data $(\vx, y)$ follows a distribution parameterized by $\theta_\tau$. $\alpha$ is the learning rate for the adaptation phase.
 The right-hand-side of eq.~(\ref{eMAMLLoss}) uses only one step gradient descent such that the aim is to adapt \emph{fast}: in one step, we would like to reduce the loss as much as possible.
-In practice, a few more steps are often used.
+In practice, a few more steps are often used in the meta-training phase.
 We use

 to denote the minimizer of this loss, \ie, the MAML solution.
 Note that it is most likely different from each $\loss_\tau$'s minimizer.
-During meta-testing (or post-meta-training adaption), the MAML solution is used as an initialization for solving new tasks with regular (stochastic) gradient descent.
+If we use gradient descent during meta-training, the parameter is updated as follows: